PrintersForAnts/MetalBoop/README.md

 ![MetalBoopRender](./imgs/MetalBoop_FinalRender_Both.png)

-**Note: MetalBoop is going to be officially launched in _mid-late June 2024_.
+**Note: Unfortunately, we did some further improvements in design to reduce CNC costs, therefore MetalBoop is going to be officially launched in _early July 2024_ as we have to perform one more internal testing iteration.
 It is an open source project - CAD files will be available for the public.
 This site is under construction - new content is added daily.
 BOM is already available as you may need to get certain items ahead such as MGW7C rail.**

-**We are currently looking for beta testers.
-If you are interested, please read more in [discord channel here](https://discord.com/channels/825469421346226226/1222971771444006996/1248296621809205361).**

 ## 1. Introduction